ShubhamDhirani/Multi-Agent-AI-Assistant-using-LangChain-and-FastAPI/README.md

 ## Features
 - **Session Management:** Create, resume, delete, rename and clear chat sessions.
 Each session's history is stored in a separate JSON file.
 - **Streaming Responses:** Real-time streaming of AI responses for a natural chat experience.
 - **Memory Buffer:** Uses LangChain's `ConversationBufferMemory` to maintain context within each session.
+Also records timestamps for each user and AI message in session history.
 - **Customizable System Prompt:** The assistant is concise, knowledgeable, and avoids repeating user input.

 ## Requirements